juliangrewe-bosch/caliper/README.md

 A Simulation class contains multiple scenario(s),

 - Define scenario(s) which contain(s) group(s): The scenario name is not
   relevant and only used for logical separation.
-A group divides one or multiple requests for which the *response times* and *cAdvisor charts* are created.
+A *group* combines one or multiple requests for which the *response times* and *cAdvisor charts* are created.
 - The *generate_x\_.py* scripts automatically create for each *group* the corresponding charts.
-- If *groups* are created or deleted, the mkdocs report needs to be updated manually.
+- Naming convention for groups: `{request_name}_{test_objective}`, e.g.
-  - Update nav.yaml to include or exclude the *group*
+  createSecret_10000
-  - Update the file in reports/(amphora|castor|ephemeral)
+- After a run of caliper the python scripts located under `/scripts` will generate the cAdvisor and gatling respones times charts, as well as the markdown files for the report.

 ## Namesake